 Participating in the BPCI Advanced model can help health systems stay ahead of the shift to risk-based payment models, as well as increase revenue, manage margins and get better reimbursement.
 However, providers must have an essential skill set in order to engage in and prepare for these models.
 BPCI Advanced participation requires expertise, foresight, claims analytics capabilities and planning to develop an effective approach as well as implement gainsharing arrangements with physicians.

 Premier® offers a range of expertise in bundled payment model readiness, preparation, development and implementation, including for BPCI Advanced.
-For more information on the second cohort of BPCI Advanced Model Year 3, join our webinar on May 6.
+For more information on the second cohort of BPCI Advanced Model Year 3, watch our webinar.